 Internal vs External Mix Airbrush

 This refers to where the paint mixes with the air or where it is atomized.
 Where it is mixed will have some effect on the finish of the paint.
-Aside from effecting finish, internally mixed also requires an extra cleanup step although this is minimal.
+Aside from affecting the finish, internally mixed also requires an extra cleanup step although this is minimal.

 - INTERNAL MIX AIRBRUSH: When paint enters the chamber of an airbrush and mixes with air, this is what is referred to as internal mix.
 This internal paint atomizing usually produces a smoother and finer finish which is preferable to model builders.

-The external mixed airbrushes usually produce a flatter finish that isn’t as smooth.
+The externally mixed airbrushes usually produce a flatter finish that isn’t as smooth.
 This can be remedied somewhat by experiment with your paint mix until you get it just right.

 Airbrush Parts and Accessories